Johannes Søbøtker

-Johannes Søbøtker (9 May 1777 – 23 March 1854) was a Danish merchant, planter and colonial administrator who served as of St. Thomas and St. John in the Danish West Indies.
+Johannes Søbøtker (9 May 1777 – 23 March 1854) was a Danish merchant, planter and colonial administrator who served as Governor of St. Thomas and St. John in the Danish West Indies.
 His former country house Øregård in Hellerup now serves as an art museum.

 Early life and education

 Johannes Søbøtker was born on St. Croix in the Danish West Indies, the son of planter and later General War Commissioner Adam Levin Søbøtker (1753–1823) and Susanne van Beverhoudt (1761–1811).
 His father owned the estates Constitution Hill and Høgensborg on Saint Croix and was for a while the largest landowner on the islands.
 Søbøtker was sent to Copenhagen where he received a commercial education first in De Coninck & Co. and later his future father-in-law Lars Larsen's trading house.

 Career in Copenhagen and the Danish West Indies

 He was granted citizenship as a merchant and began trading on the Danish West Indies with his own fleet of merchant ships under the name Søbøtker & Co..
 In 1804, Søbøtker became a partner in Vilhelm Duntzfelt's trading house, Duntzfelt & Co.

 He moved to the Danish West Indies and in 1821, he sold the house in Hellerup.
 When his father died in 1823 on St. Croix, he inherited the plantations, Constitution Hill and Høgensborg.
 In 1835, when Peter von Scholten was appointed to Governor General, he took over the position as governor of St. Thomas.
 He introduced the first steam mill in the Danish West Indies on his plantation Høgensborg.